Shopify/mobile-buy-sdk-ios/README.md

 Learn more about [GraphQL queries](http://graphql.org/learn/queries/).

 #### Mutations
 Semantically a GraphQL `mutation` operation is equivalent to a `PUT`, `POST` or `DELETE` RESTful call.
-A mutation almost always is accompanied a by an input that represents values that will be updated and a query that is similar to a `query` operation that will contain fields of the modified resource.
+A mutation almost always is accompanied a by an input that represents values that will be updated and a query that can be useful for fetching the new state of an object after an update, it is similar to a `query` operation that will contain fields of the modified resource.
 With `Graph.Client` you can perform a mutation operation using:

 ```swift
 public func mutateGraphWith(_ mutation: Storefront.MutationQuery, retryHandler: RetryHandler<Storefront.Mutation>? = default, completionHandler: MutationCompletion) -> Task